w3f/consensus/NetRNGs.md

 TODO: Comment on relative block time vs. more absolute synced clock times.

+We seemingly need a bound on clock skew between validators, which we must enforce using the peer-to-peer network.

 ### RANDAO

 We noticed possible timing issues with RANDAO that impact most other